 The stand-out oddity in this area is ‘Belle of the Ball’.
-The main bush is 4-5 meters tall and has blush pink anemone form flowers (1E-057).
+The main bush is 4-5 meters tall and has blush pink anemone form flowers (1E-059).
 At its base is a much smaller plant, mostly very low to the ground and flowering rather later with deep pink flowers (1E-006).
 The two plants may have been planted in the same hole or one may have been the rootstock for a scion of the other.
 The book description is “rosy salmon, large semi-double”, so the smaller plant may be correct.
 The big one certainly isn’t.
 It is possibly ‘Trinket’, a variety raised around the same time and by the same growers.

-‘Beau Harp’ should be solid red.
+‘Beau Harp’ (1e-005) should be solid red.
 It appears the bush has become virus infected as some blooms are white blotched, a form that has been named ‘Dr John D. Bell’.
 I don’t recall noticing virus variegation on it in the past but I think it is now spreading through the whole bush.

 ‘California’ (1E-008) is wrong.
 The plant at 1N-011, with double flowers, being correct as far as I know.
 This one appears identical to the plant labelled ‘Firefalls’ at 1N-028, although that name is also incorrect.